melchisadeck/speech/README.md

 Speech recognition consists of measuring the *distance* in some metric space between an *unknown* utterance's frequency profile and each of the 32 *reference* utterances' frequency profiles stored in RAM.
 The reference utterance closest to the unknown utterance according to the distance measure is deemed to be the most likely match.

 The data in the file `speech.d` consists of 19 complete vocabularies each with the 32 utterances listed above.
-The format is 8-bit binary - the first byte in an utterance's data represents the `length` of the utterance (in 10ms frames) and the following `length*8` bytes represents the utterance data itself.
+The format is 8-bit binary - the first byte in an utterance's data represents the `length` of the utterance in 10ms frames where each frame comprise 8 bytes of data, 1 byte from each frequency channel.
+Therefore, after the `length` byte, the following `length*8` bytes contain the utterance data.

 It's a nice illustration of Moore's Law to note that a single speech recognition run comparing all 576 unknowns to the 32 references took about four hours on the 2MHz 6502-based microcomputer, about three hours on a PDP-11/84 minicomputer running 2.11BSD UNIX and about 30 seconds on a Raspberry Pi Model B running Raspbian 7 (wheezy).